 To enable the SPI bus, set CSEN=1 and SCS=0, then wait for data to be written into the SIMD (TXRX buffer) register.
-For the Master Mode, after data has been written to the SIMD (TXRX buffer) register, then transmission or reception will start selected by the SIMTRS bit in the SIMC0 register.
-When all the data has been transferred the TRF bit should be set.
-For the Slave Mode, when clock pulses are received on SCK, data in the TXRX buffer will be shifted out from the output pin or data on SDIO will be shifted in when in the receiver mode.
+For the Master Mode, after data has been written to the SIMD (TXRX buffer) register, then transmission or reception will start automatically for 4-wire mode and transmission or reception will start selected by the SIMTRS bit in the SIMC0 register for 3-wire mode.
+When all the data has been transferred, the TRF bit should be set.
+For the Slave Mode, when clock pulses are received on SCK, data in the TXRX buffer will be shifted out from the output pin or data on SDI will be shifted in when in the receiver mode.

-When the SPI bus is disabled, SCK, SDIO and \overline{SCS} will become I/O pins or the other functions by configuring the corresponding pin-shared control bits.
+When the SPI bus is disabled, the SCK, SDIO, SDO and SCS can become I/O pins or other pinshared functions using the corresponding pin-shared control bits.

-SPI Operation
+SPI Operation Steps

-All communication is carried out using the 3-wire interface for either Master or Slave Mode.
+All communication is carried out using the three/four-line interface for either Master or Slave Mode.
 The CSEN bit in the SIMC2 register controls the overall function of the SPI interface.
 Setting this bit high will enable the SPI interface by allowing the \overline{SCS} line to be active, which can then be used to control the SPI interface.
 If the CSEN bit is low, the SPI interface will be disabled and the \overline{SCS} line will be in a floating condition and can therefore not be used for control of the SPI interface.
 If the CSEN bit and the SIMEN bit in the SIMC0 are set high, this will place the input line in a floating condition and the output line high.
 If in Master Mode the SCK line will be either high or low depending upon the clock polarity selection bit CKPOLB in the SIMC2 register.
 If in Slave Mode the SCK line will be in a floating condition.
-If the SIMEN bit is low, then the bus will be disabled and the \overline{SCS} , SDIO and SCK will all become I/O pins or the other functions using the corresponding pin-shared control bits.
+If the SIMEN bit is low, then the bus will be disabled and the \overline{SCS} , SDIO, SDO and SCK will all become I/O pins or the other functions using the corresponding pin-shared control bits.
 In the Master Mode the Master will always generate the clock signal.
 The clock and data transmission will be initiated after data has been written into the SIMD register.
 In the Slave Mode, the clock signal will be received from an external master device for both data transmission and reception.
 The following sequences show the order to be followed for data transfer in both Master and Slave Mode.